 Northern Territory Guide

-The sacred rock formation of Uluru is a stunning natural sight that draws people from all over the world.
-Around the base of this cultural site are billabongs, trees and rock art to view, but the rock is the real drawcard.
-Seeing Uluru glow from ochre red to orange and bright red in the transformational light of sunset and sunrise is one of those indelible images you'll treasure always.
+The sacred rock formation of Uluṟu is a stunning natural sight that draws people from all over the world.
+Around the base of this cultural site are billabongs, trees and rock art to view, but the rock itself is the real drawcard.

 Against this stunning natural backdrop is the culture of the indigenous Aboriginal population.
-Arnhem Land in the Top End is the spiritual home of over 40,000 years of indigenous culture and where the Aboriginal myths and stories of the Dreamtime originate.
-In the Red Centre town of Alice Springs, you can view the history and culture of both the pioneers and Aboriginal tribes with sacred sites and bush tucker tastings as well as indigenous wildlife and rare flora in this desert environment.
+Arnhem Land in the Top End is the spiritual home of over 40,000 years of indigenous culture.

-Each part of the territory offers the opportunity to immerse yourself in Aboriginal culture, explore the natural wilderness and get your adrenalin pumping with heart-stopping activities.
-With such wild, untouched beauty and mythical cultural significance in this vast, spacious area, the Northern Territory is a holiday adventure unmatched anywhere else in the world.
+With such wild, untouched beauty and mythical cultural significance in this vast, spacious area, the Northern Territory is a phenomenal holiday destination waiting in your own backyard.